 Get exclusive member benefits & effect social change.
 Join Today

-DDK rate measures how quickly a person can accurately repeat a series of rapid, alternating phonetic sounds.
-These sounds, called tokens, are designed to test different parts of the mouth, tongue, and soft palate in the back of the throat.
-The tokens contain one, two, or three syllables.
-For example, “puh,” or “puh-tuh,” or “puh-tuh-kuh.”
+The DDK rate measures how quickly you can accurately repeat a series of rapid, alternating sounds called “tokens.”
+They’re designed to test how well you can make sounds with different parts of your mouth, tongue, and soft palate.
+The tokens contain one, two, or three syllables, such as:

-The DDK rate measures repetitions of sounds within a designated amount of time.
-For example, the results of the test will show how many seconds it takes the patient to repeat a token 10 times.
+The DDK rate is a measure of the repetitions of sounds within a designated amount of time.
+For example, your test results will show how many seconds it takes you to repeat a token 10 times.

-There are established DDK-rate norms for each year of age through childhood.
-There are also norms for adults with various underlying conditions.
-An index of comparative norms has been perfected by clinical trials since the DDK rate was introduced in 1972.
+Established DDK-rate norms exist for each year of age throughout childhood.
+Norms for adults with various underlying conditions also exist.
+Experts have developed an index of comparative norms through clinical trials.
 The process of perfecting the index continues today.

-The test can detect specific variations associated with underlying causes.
-Common variations and associated disorders include:
+Your SLP can use the DDK rate to detect specific speech variations associated with different underlying conditions.
+Common variations and associated disorders include the following:

-The results of the test will be compared to standard normalcy measurements.
-This is done using the DDK rate system.
-For example, a typical 10-year-old child produces 20 repetitions of the syllable “puh” in 3.7 seconds.
-Any variance in pattern or production of sound will be measured and used to assess a patient’s condition.
+Your SLP will compare the results of your test to standard normalcy measurements, using the DDK rate system.
+For example, a typical 10-year-old produces 20 repetitions of the syllable “puh” in 3.7 seconds.

 Enter your symptoms in our Symptom Checker to find out possible causes of your symptoms.
 Go.